itsmesrujan/templates/programmingLanguages/python/README.md

 __python templates__
-The current folder is maintained with python templates which are based on the __official__ python documentation.
+The current folder is composed with python templates that are based on the __official__ python documentation.

-__Disclaimer__:
+__*Disclaimer*__:
-I may be improvised the description for better understanding and corelation.
+Pleas note that the description in templates is improvised as per my convenience.